Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Biomedical ML Applications

 For the comparison, following the methodology in~\cite{orlandic2023Multimodal}, we selected the \ac{ROC} curve and the \ac{AUC} metrics.
 The \ac{ROC} curve plots the \ac{TPR} against the \ac{FPR} at various threshold settings to evaluate the performance of a binary classification model.
 The \ac{AUC} summarizes this performance in a single scalar value ranging from 0 to 1.
 Figure~\ref{fig:cough_roc_curve} presents the \ac{ROC} curve along with the \ac{AUC} for each of the evaluated arithmetics.
 Additionally, it highlights the \ac{FPR} corresponding to a \ac{TPR} of 0.95.
 This metric would allow a physician to estimate the expected number of false positives when aiming to detect 95\% of a patient's coughs.
 A higher \ac{AUC} and a lower \ac{FPR} indicate improved accuracy for the respective arithmetic approach.

 FP32 and posit32 obtain identical results with an \ac{AUC} value of 0.919 and an \ac{FPR} of 0.296.
 Notably, posit24 trails only slightly behind with an \ac{AUC} of 0.911 and \ac{FPR} of 0.328.
 The main differences between the arithmetic lie in the 16-bit range.
 Half-precision IEEE 754 numbers obtain the worst values for both metrics, only reaching an \ac{AUC} of 0.763 and an \ac{FPR} of 0.564.
 The bfloat16 format has a competitive \ac{AUC} of 0.869.
 However, its \ac{FPR} of 0.513 is close to that of FP16 and is significantly higher than that of the other arithmetics.
 Both posit16 and \positformat{16}{3} obtain an \ac{FPR} of 0.369, which represents a 34.6\% improvement over FP16 and a 28\% improvement over bfloat16.
 Furthermore, the non-standard \positformat{16}{3} has an \ac{AUC} of 0.893, while posit16 reaches 0.876.
-These values, contrary to FP16 or bfloat16, are relatively close to those of the 32-bit arithmetics.
+These values, contrary to FP16 or bfloat16, which are the go-to alternatives to FP32 in \ac{ML} applications, are relatively close to those of the 32-bit arithmetics.

 This indicates that the cough detection algorithm could benefit from using 16-bit posits as a trade-off between high accuracy and high energy efficiency.
+In particular, when looking at the memory footprint, this application compiled with g++ and -O2 requires 629KB of memory when using FP32 and 447KB when using posit16.
+These values encompass the whole application requirements, including buffers, data, parameters, and code, resulting in a 29\% reduction in memory footprint.